Imeanbusiness/CustCalc/README.md

 # CustCalc

+## Specifications

+Base files:

+Calc.png, CustomCalculator.html, WebBack.png, script.js, style.css

+DO NOT DELETE THESE FILES.
+They are required to run the program

+Total size: 867kb

+Version: 1.0.1

 ## Description

 A customizable calculator!
 This calculator web based application has customizable feautres, such as background pictures and customized colors!
 This calculator comes with basic features, such as basic numbers, operations, trig functions and basic exponents.